shamimaaktar1/ChatGPT4SA/README.md

 ## File Organization

-1. `Case Study on Architecting the CampusBike Application.pdf` represents the detailed case study on architecting the CampusBike application.
-It extensively discussed the business case and specifications, functional specifications, quality attributes, constraints, and tools and technologies (infrastructure, design, implementation, and testing) for the CampusBike.
+1. `Case Study on Architecting the CampusBike Application.pdf` describes the case study on architecting the CampusBike application.
+It provides the business case and specifications, functional specifications, quality attributes, constraints, and tools and technologies (infrastructure, design, implementation, and testing) for the CampusBike application.

 2. `Towards Human-Bot Collaborative Software Architecting with ChatGPT.pdf`

 ## Demo Video

 <p>
- In this video, we'll learn how to use ChatGpt to architect any kind of software system.
+ In this video, we show how to use ChatGpt to architect software systems.
 We produced functional requirements, quality attributes, software standards, component diagrams, and class diagrams in particular.
-In the class diagram, we also use various design patterns.
+In the class diagram, we also used various design patterns.
 </p>
-To watch the video, click on the picture below:
+To watch the video, please click on the picture below:
 <br>
 <br>